Skip to content

 🛠️ Knip

-👉🏻 Knip finds unused files, dependencies and exports in your JavaScript and TypeScript projects.
+👉🏻 Knip finds unused dependencies, exports and files in your JavaScript and TypeScript projects.

 👉🏻 Less code and dependencies lead to improved performance, less maintenance and easier refactorings.